-- Agency for Healthcare Research and Quality: What Is Patient Experience? - American Hospital Association: "Screening for Social Needs: Guiding Care Teams to Engage Patients" - Illinois Health and Hospital Association: Charity Care and Financial Assistance resources to help ensure patients can access needed healthcare and obtain financial assistance. - Creating a Toolkit to Reduce Disparities in Patient Engagement - National Academy of Medicine: Patient and Family Engaged Care: An Essential Element of Health Equity.
+- Agency for Healthcare Research and Quality: What Is Patient Experience? - Illinois Health and Hospital Association: Charity Care and Financial Assistance resources to help ensure patients can access needed healthcare and obtain financial assistance. - Creating a Toolkit to Reduce Disparities in Patient Engagement - National Academy of Medicine: Patient and Family Engaged Care: An Essential Element of Health Equity.